HonghuiBao2000/HonghuiBao2000.github.io/_pages/about.md

 ---

-I am a master student in the School of Computing at National University of Singapore, mentored by [Dr. Wenjie WANG](https://wenjiewwj.github.io/) and supervised by [Prof. Tat-Seng Chua](https://www.chuatatseng.com/).
+I am a master student in the School of Computing at National University of Singapore, and a research intern at [NExT++](https://www.nextcenter.org/), mentored by [Dr. Wenjie WANG](https://wenjiewwj.github.io/) and supervised by [Prof. Tat-Seng Chua](https://www.chuatatseng.com/).
 I received my B.Eng. degree from College of Computer Science at Sichuan University in 2023.
-My research interests include information retrieval, recommendation.
+My research interests include information retrieval, recommendation. s
 **I am seeking a PhD position starting in Fall '25!**